 Chiropractic Adjustments

 Low back pain, neck pain, tingling extremities, and headaches are common among desk workers.
-These issues often develop as a result of poor sitting posture, which gradually shifts the spine out of its normal alignment.
-Routine chiropractic adjustments gently bring your musculoskeletal system back into proper alignment, which helps alleviate discomfort and stiffness while improving mobility and overall functioning.
+These issues often develop due to poor sitting posture, gradually shifting the spine from its normal alignment.

 Movement Based Massage

-Movement-based massage is highly effective at gently correcting these musculoskeletal abnormalities while reducing discomfort, and improving mobility.
+Movement based massage is highly effective at gently correcting these musculoskeletal abnormalities while reducing discomfort and improving mobility.

 TENS Therapy